ganeti/ganeti/man/gnt-node.rst

 should not be a problem, as a successful run of ``gnt-node add`` will bring everything back in sync.

+If the node was previously part of another cluster and still has daemons running, the ``node-cleanup`` tool can be run on the machine to be added to clean remains of the previous cluster from the node.

 Example::

     # gnt-node add node5.example.com